explodinglabs/explodinglabs.github.io/_posts/python/2018-10-01-release-new-version-to-pypi.markdown

 ![python](/assets/python.png)
 </div>

-This are the steps I take when releasing a version of my Python package to PyPI.
+These are the steps I take when releasing a version of my Python package to PyPI.

 Run some checks/cleaning.
 If any fail, start again.
-_Recommend puttting these into pre-commit hooks._
+_I recommend puttting these into pre-commit hooks._
 ```sh
 pylint --disable=all --enable=unused-import **/*.py
 mypy --disallow-untyped-defs --strict-optional package